jncv7/IT202-008/README.md

 # IT202-008
+Class examples
-This is for my IT202 class
+This is new learning about commiting